 A little more about Wrap Up…

 Normally run in early November, last years campaign in 2019, the first ever Wrap Up Brighton and Hove, collected 2126 coats and also 820 other items like jumpers, scarves, gloves, which were distributed to local charities.
 This included Sussex Homeless Support, The Clock Tower Sanctuary, Off the Fence, Brighton Unemployed Centre Families Project, Brighton and Hove YMCA, RISE, Heads On Charity, First Base Brighton Housing Trust, Emmaus, Brighton and Hove City Mission, and Brighton Women’s Centre.

 Wrap Up shows us the power we have when we come together as a community to help those most in need.
 Our campaign is based on Hands On London’s annual coat collection and run by Brighton & Hove Soiree Rotary club.
 The annual event is a call out to Sussex residents for their used, old or unwanted coats, which will be collected by volunteers and distributed to local charities that support vulnerable people including the elderly, homeless, women’s refuge, children and low income families.

-Wrap Up 2020 will look a little different, but your help is needed more than ever.
-Sadly the number of people living in crisis in the UK is rising and in Brighton & Hove, particularly those who are young and homeless.
+Every year, we setup locations where coats can be donated, then we sort them and help with their distribution to charities that support those in need across the city.
+We rely on you though, to donate unwanted coats, and sadly, your help is needed now more than ever.
+The number of people living in crisis in the UK is rising and it particularly affects those who are young and homeless in our city.
 Many people will suffer over the coming winter months and the donation of a spare coat can not only help keep a person warm, it can help save their life.